by Anastasia Valti-Spanopoulou

 PS: As always, opinions expressed here are our own and not promotional in any way!

 Update June 2017: We have spotted a few new favourite restaurants where you can enjoy your brunch in Athens.
 For a sinful 'croque madame' try Bel Ray (Μπελ Ρέυ) close to Syngrou-Fix metro station, for an outrageous 'crab burger' try Odori Vermuteria Di Atene in Monastiraki and for those exploring the suburb of Kifissia we suggest a brunch 'pit-stop' at Different Beast for dutch pancakes!

 Update December 2017: New favorites dear readers, especially for those who value a top notch Sunday brunch cocktail with their meal.
 Try the Clumsies, for awarded cocktails and brunch extravaganza or the Trap for a brunch and cocktail combination with a Greek twist! (you're welcome!)

 Find the best brunch near you with this map of Athens

 Are you visiting Athens only for 48 hours?
 We've got you covered!
 Read our guide here.

-Farm tour and traditional organic Greek food dining experience combined with live entertainment: A journey of food, wine and farm life awaits you.
+A unique farm tour and traditional organic Greek food dining experience ; a journey of food, wine and farm life awaits you.